bitfexl/urlshortener/readme.md

 # URL Shortener

-An easy to use url shortener with a http "api" written in java running inside a container.
+An easy to use url shortener with a http "api" written in java, running inside a container.

 ## Used libraries